 - Your goal is to connect the dots between your audience’s problems and the solutions your content provides.
 Ensuring your content ranks is a means to this end.
 That means understanding the search intent behind targeted keywords and creating stuff that delivers an “aha!” moment for your reader.
 That’s what’s going to lead to more conversions and sales.

-- If you have to make a trade-off between search optimization and readability, put your audience first.
+- Put your audience first.
 It’s blatantly obvious when marketers don’t do this, and the results are never as good as catering to your reader’s needs first.

 Copywriting 101: Get a Grip on the Basics